-The Competitive Sports Office requires that all sport clubs complete the following actions:
+In addition to RSO programmatic requirements, the Competitive Sports Office requires that all sport clubs meet the following additional requirements:

 - ✓ Review and ratify the club constitution on an annual basis. - ✓ Attend an RSO involvement fair for the Fall and Spring Semesters - ✓ Schedule and complete the annual Fall and Spring meetings with the Program Director - ✓ Submit sport club weekly reports. - ✓ Submit and present an annual report. - ✓ Attend all Sport Club Council meetings. - ✓ Complete mandated officer trainings - ✓ Complete required concussion management training and protocols. - ✓ Complete and submit all forms and documents as required. - ✓ Meet all other requirements as necessary.